Katy600/CV/README.md

 *Nursery Teacher*

 ## Interests
 *Dancing* - I enjoy dance in all its forms but I particularly love to swing dance.
 It is also great to combine with traveling.
-So far I have danced in Bangkok, South Korea, Sweden, Cambodia and HongKong.
+So far I have danced in Bangkok, South Korea, Sweden, Cambodia and HongKong.<br />

 *Short Films* - Collaborating in the creation of spontaneous film ideas with friends.